What Happens When Your Ex Leaves the Country with Your Child?

 One factor for not enforcing is if the party was not afforded due process; another is if custody laws in the other country violate our concept of human rights.
 In Florida, Katz says, the failure of a country’s courts to consider the best interest of the child qualifies as a violation of human rights, and a Florida family court could decline to enforce a custody order from that country.

 What Happens if the Child and Parent Move Away

 And if the child and parent move away?
 That’s worse, of course.

 “Everyone has this misconception that there’s some sort of passport control,” says Hernandez.
 “Once you leave this country, there isn’t some magic GPS on your child’s name.”

 Some foreign governments have little control over parts of the country, and even functioning governments aren’t always helpful.
 “There are a lot of countries that are corrupt as far as the judicial system,” Katz says.
 “If the family is wealthy, they could probably pay people off.”

 Hernandez says wealthy families can also take a child from country to country, trying to evade jurisdiction.
 “They have the capacity to evade the other parent for a significant amount of time,” she says.
 “The best thing to do is to try to be alert to when it might happen and take every measure possible to prevent it.”

 For example: “If the country that the other parent wants to travel to with the children is a non-signatory to the Hague Convention,” says Hernandez, “[you] could make an objection [in court] to [any] travel outside of the U.S.”

 Katz notes that such a court order can be requested only after filing for divorce.
-Then, if there is evidence a child may be abducted, the concerned parent can seek preventive measures such as an order barring the other one from boarding flights with the child, and directing that parent to surrender the child’s passport.
+Then, if there is evidence that your ex-spouse might abduct your child, the concerned parent can seek preventive measures such as a custody order barring the other one from boarding flights with the child, and directing that parent to surrender the child’s passport.